next-theme/theme-next-docs/source/docs/index.md

 * Support Disqus, Gitalk and Valine comment systems.
 * Support a large number of third-party statistics and content sharing services.
 * Easy to customize content or modify style.
-* Visit the [Awesome NexT](https://github.com/next-theme/awesome-next) list for more plugins.

 ### Four Schemes in One